Thursday, 5 April 2012

 2 large eggs (save some of egg white)

 2oz/50g glace cherries

 2-3 tbsp milk

-“Mix all of the ingredients except the almond paste together.
-Turn half the mixture into a well greased tin and on it place one third of the almond paste, rolled out slightly smaller than the cake measurement.
-Turn the remaining mixture onto this and bake for 2 - 2 ½ hours in a slow oven. ” (300 F, Mark 2, 150 C) “Allow to cool.
-Then brush the top of the cake with the apricot jam.
-Roll out the remaining almond paste and place on top of cake.
-Shape the remaining almond paste into 11 balls and arrange them around the edge of the cake and brush with egg white.
+Brush the top of the cake with the apricot jam.
+Roll out the almond paste and place on top of cake.
+Shape any remaining almond paste into 11 balls and arrange them around the edge of the cake and brush with egg white.
 Place under a hot grill or in a very hot oven for 1- 2 minutes to allow top to brown.
-To finish off, then decorate as you like with Easter chicks and mini chocolate eggs.”
+To finish off, then decorate with Easter chicks and mini chocolate eggs.

-Don’t forget as well if you want to get regular updates, simply drop your email address into the subscribe box and you’ll not miss out on new postings.
-Have a wonderful Easter, whatever the weather and wherever you are!
+If you'd like to get regular updates, drop your email address into the subscribe box and you’ll not miss out on Grandma’s new posts.